 - Chew carefully.
 Food has to become like a pureed food before swallowing;

-- Drink 6 to 8 glasses of water every day;
+- Drink 6 to 8 glasses of water every day during the recovery period;

 - Don't drink while eating,

-- Take supplements like multi-vitamin, multi-mineral, calcium, vitamin D, iron, and vitamin B2;
+- Take prescribed supplements like multivitamin, multi-mineral, calcium, vitamin D, iron, and vitamin B12 pills;

 - Eat organic food;